websanco/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/tags-and-categories/auto-tagging/auto-tagging-images.md

    Currently, tags applied automatically are English only.
 ```

 By default, Image Auto Tagging is disabled by default.
-In addition to enabling Auto Tagging in DXP, you must also enable an image auto tagging provider.
-Three such providers are available:
+In addition to enabling Auto Tagging in DXP, you must also configure an image tagging provider.
+Three providers are available:

 * [**TensorFlow:**](#configuring-tensorflow-image-auto-tagging) An open-source library that provides machine learning capabilities.
 TensorFlow image auto-tagging in DXP is based on [TensorFlow's `LabelImage` sample for Java](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/java/src/main/java/org/tensorflow/examples/LabelImage.java), and uses the Inception5h model.
 Use this with caution, since its accuracy is limited.